DevOps2100/webapi/README.md

 - Kafka

-The WebApi is a open source RESTFUL http Project.
+The WebApi is a open source RESTFUL http and Simple open using Project.